-Sophisticated multi-mission warfare
+Sophisticated multi-mission capabilities

 Anti-air warfare